-Our ongoing preschool and homeschool Nature Connection and Earth Care courses support children playing and learning in nature.
+Our ongoing preschool and homeschool Nature Connection and Nature-Based Science courses support children playing and learning in nature.
 Through play, they develop an understanding of, and respect for, the deep interconnectedness of living and non-living things.
 Throughout the sequence of courses, children build on their developing love of the natural world to take on the role of guardians of Mother Earth at this critical moment in human history and learn content specified in in the CA K-8 science standards.

 The activities described below are designed to be playful and to address both a deep understanding of interconnectedness and many elementary and middle school state science standards.